bwolf1/cloud-storage-service/README.md

 Goals

-This was a "take-home" assignment for a job interview.
+Started originally as a "take-home" assignment for a job interview.

 ## Perquisites